 California utility rates are already the highest in the country, and electric bills will continue to rise.
 Private California utility companies keep fighting to raise their prices:

-- SCE rates already went up 20% this year, with more increases next year.
+- Southern California Edison rates increase 20% this year, with more increases next year.

 - PG&E is requesting an 18% increase in 2023.